microsoft/fast/packages/web-components/README.md

 `fast-components` is a library of Web Components that *composes* the exports of `fast-foundation` with stylesheets aligning to the FAST design language.
 This composition step registers a custom element.
 See the [quick start](http://fast.design/components/getting-started) to get started using the components.

 ## fast-components-msft
+**This package has been moved to [FluentUI](https://github.com/microsoft/fluentui/) and has been renamed to `@fluentui/web-components`**
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![npm version](https://badge.fury.io/js/%40microsoft%2Ffast-components-msft.svg)](https://badge.fury.io/js/%40microsoft%2Ffast-components-msft)

-`fast-components-msft` is a library of Web Components that *composes* `fast-foundation`. `fast-components-msft` uses the same custom element names as `fast-components`, but makes use of different stylesheets that support Microsoft's Fluent design language.
+`@fluentui/web-components` is a library of Web Components that *composes* `fast-foundation`. `@fluentui/web-components` uses the same custom element names as `fast-components`, but makes use of different stylesheets and may include components that specifically support Microsoft's Fluent design language.